About John-Carlos Perea

 At SF State Since:

 John-Carlos Perea is the recipient of a 2018-2019 Sabbatical Leave from the Office of Faculty Affairs and Professional Development at San Francisco State University.
-The primary goal of his sabbatical project is to study the Max/MSP programming language in order to develop both creative and data-driven sonnifications of blood quantum for classroom use.
-The secondary goal of the sabbatical is to explore the potential of these new skills and research to form the basis for a culturally competent quantitative reasoning course syllabus.
+The primary goal of his sabbatical project is to study the Max/MSP programming language in order to develop both creative and data-driven sonifications of blood quantum for classroom use.
+In April 2019, Perea was recognized by the San Francisco Arts Commission’s American Indian Initiative for his musical contribution “to reclaim space, to challenge false narratives, and to reimagine public art from the perspective of Indigenous Peoples.”

 Photo © 2016 by Genevieve Shiffrar